ekohe/wulin_master/README.md

       grid OrderGrid, height: '50%'
     end

-####Grid and Panel options in screen
+#### Grid and Panel options in screen

 This has been expained in section 'Grid configuration/Configuration for different screens', the option you set for a panel or a grid in this screen class will be only valid in this screen.

-####Define master-detail grids
+#### Define master-detail grids

-In many cases, we need to display 2 grids in one screen whose model relationship is `belong_to` and `has_many`, we have build a helper method `master_grid` in wulin_master gem to enable you to easily implement this.
+In many cases, we need to display 2 grids in one screen whose model relationship is `belong_to` and `has_many`, we have built a helper method `master_grid` in wulin_master gem to enable you to easily implement this.
 Eg, you want to show AuthorGrid and PostGrid in one screen, when select one author in AuthorGrid, the PostGrid will show his/her posts.

     class ArticleScreen < WulinMaster::Screen
       title 'All Articles'